-369 restored it.
+In 1995, SB 369 produced further changes.
+First, it restored to WCD jurisdiction over disputes involving proposed medical treatment.
 The Legislature also tightened the timelines in the reconsideration process, limited hearing issues to those that were raised at, or arose out of, the reconsideration, and limited evidence at hearings to that provided at reconsideration.
 For WCB, SB 369 allowed Hearings Division judges and the board to impose attorney sanctions for appeals that are frivolous, made in bad faith, or made for harassment purposes.

 With SB 485, the 2001 Legislature addressed evidentiary concerns by providing for a worker deposition to be included as part of the reconsideration process.
 The insurer-paid deposition is limited to testimony and cross-examination about a worker's condition at closure.
 The bill also provided for a medical exam as part of a hearing on a compensability denial.
-In a denial case where the worker's attending physician disagrees with the findings of an independent medical examiner, the worker can ask the WCD Medical Section to provide the name of a physician who will conduct a new independent exam.
+In a denial case where the worker's attending physician disagrees with the findings of an independent medical examiner, the worker can ask the WCD Benefit and Certifications Unit to select a physician to conduct a new independent exam.
 The insurer pays the costs of the exam and physician's report, which becomes part of the hearing record.

 The appeal process has been changed frequently.
 With SB 369 in 1995, the Legislature transferred jurisdiction for appeals of vocational service dispute orders and most medical service dispute orders from the Workers' Compensation Board to the Workers' Compensation Division.
 Some reconsideration orders were also appealed to WCD.
 In 1998, however, a Court of Appeals decision, James Jordan v.
 Brazier Forest Products, determined that all Appellate Review Unit decisions were reconsideration orders and had to be appealed to the board.
 HB 2525 in 1999 created a centralized Hearing Officer Panel (later renamed the Office of Administrative Hearings) and transferred WCD appeals to this panel.
 HB 2091 in 2005 transferred jurisdiction from the Hearing Officer Panel back to the Hearings Division of WCB.
-This dispute resolution process is unique: (1) The hearing request is made to WCD; (2) WCD refers the dispute to WCB; (3) the WCB judge sends to WCD a proposed and final order; (4) WCD issues a final order; (5) review of the final order is by the Court of Appeals.
-There is no board review.
+This dispute resolution process is unique: (1) The hearing request is made to WCD; (2) WCD refers the dispute to WCB; (3) the WCB judge sends to WCD a proposed and final order; (4) WCD issues a final order; and (5) appeal of the final order is made to WCD, but the Court of Appeals conducts the review (there is no board review).